 You should have longer moments for yourself too.
 Don’t automatically discard the concept of an adult holiday when you are a parent.
 It could be just what you need.

 There’s a different behind finding me time and trying to escape from the commitments and responsibilities.
 Remember, escaping doesn’t even have to mean leaving the house.
 You can escape simply by being a little too dependent on the glass of wine at the end of the day.
 Whether your kid is in the terrible twos or the tumultuous teens, a glass of wine at the end of the day can seem like the perfect cure.
 Be careful though, because it’s a depressant and it can numb you to both feelings and experience their childhood.
 If you think you’re a too dependant on this, you might want to check out ArcProject.org.uk.
 It’s easy for a coping mechanism to become an addiction if you’re not careful.
 At that point, you won’t be giving your kids the parent they deserve.

 Interact On Their Level

 Lastly, one of the mistakes you can make as a parent is trying to get your child to interact on your level or the level that you think you should be.
-For instance, you might love sports, but that doesn’t mean your kid’s will.
+For instance, you might love sports, but that doesn’t mean your kid’s will although if they are into exercise read here for information on crossfit equipment for kids.
 It also doesn’t mean that you should push them in this direction.
 Instead, you should embrace, encourage and adore what they adore.
 Get interested and excited about what they love whether that’s movies, art, writing or anything else.
 One day they will be adults, and your relationship will become a two-way street.
 For now, though, you need to support their passions and help them grow.

 We hope you take this advice and make sure that you are giving your children the parent that they deserve.
 You can learn more about being the best parent on Telegraph.co.uk.